563 attributed reviews in the last 3 years

 Create a package called Open most recent file, and within this create this variable:

-Note that your folder path will be different.
+Note that your file path will be different.

 Create a data flow task to read in data from your permanent base file: